cheryllium/easy-html-css/_lessons/17-adding-placeholder-text.md

 So far, our selectors have been simple tags (such as `div`) or elements with IDs (such as `#header`).
 However, selectors can be more complex than that.
 CSS understands all sorts of special syntax that allows you to be more specific about what you select on the page.

 One syntax is this: `#sidebar a`.
 Yes, there is a space in between them, but this is a single selector!
-When you put a *space* in between two things like this, it selects all of the second thing that's inside the first. `#sidebar a` means, "select every `a` that is inside of `#sidebar`.
+It's just composed of two selectors, `#sidebar` and `a`.
+When you put a *space* in between two selectors like this, it forms a new selector that selects all of the second thing that's inside the first. `#sidebar a` means, "select every `a` that is inside of `#sidebar`".
 It's as simple as that!

 Let's *modify* our CSS from above: